- » Mandatory Reporters of Child Abuse and Neglect

 Current Through November 2013

 To access the statutes for a specific State or territory, visit the State Statutes Search.

 This factsheet discusses laws that designate the groups of professionals that are required to report cases of suspected child abuse and neglect.
-Reporting by other persons, the standards for making a report, and confidentiality of reports also are discussed.
+Reporting by other persons, the responsibilities of institutions in making reports, standards for making a report, and confidentiality of reports also are discussed.
 Summaries of laws for all States and U.S. territories are included.

 Table of ContentsIntroduction

 Reporting by Other Persons

 Inclusion of Reporter's Name in the Report